Home range estimation under a restricted sampling scheme: Introduction

 \section{Introduction}

-Home range estimation is a major problem in animal ecology.
-It was defined by \cite{burt:43} as ``the area traversed by the individual in its normal activities of food gathering, mating, and caring for young''.
-Following this, there has arisen a considerable literature on the subject, see for instance the reviews in \cite{worton:87} or \cite{powell:00}.
-Several models have been proposed to analyse the home range as well as the dynamics of animals.
-The first one (see \cite{hayne:49}) assumed that the available data is a sequence of locations recorded at some times, and estimates the home range by means of the convex hull of the points.
-In general, this overestimates the home range.
-Some proposals have been introduced to address this overestimation, for instance the use of ``local convex hulls'' (see \cite{getz:04}) or the $r$-convex hull (see \cite{burgman:03}).
-Some others are focused on the estimation of the co-called ``utilization distribution'' (the density function that describes the probability of finding the animal at a particular location).
-Among these, there is the so-called Brownian bridge model (BBMM), a parametric model, which was introduced in \cite{horne}.
-In the BBMM, given two recorded locations $a,b\in\mathbb{R}^2$ of the individual, the trajectory is interpolated by using a Brownian bridge $Z_t^{a,b,T}$ joining them (see \cite{benh}, \cite{buchin}, \cite{horne}), where $Z^{a,b,T}_0=a$, $Z^{a,b,T}_T=b$ and at time $t\in [0,T]$, $Z_t^{a,b,T} \sim N(\mu(t),\sigma^2(t)Id)$,
+Home-range was defined by \cite{burt:43} as ``the area traversed by the individual in its normal activities of food gathering, mating, and caring for young.''
+Its estimation is a major problem in animal ecology.
+Hence there has arisen a considerable literature on the subject, see for instance the reviews in \cite{worton:87}, \cite{powell:00} or \cite{chacon21}.
+Another key concept is the so-called core-area (areas where animals spend most of their time); in our setup, core-areas can be modelled by the level sets of the stationary distribution.
+Several models have been proposed to analyse the home-range as well as the dynamics of animals.
+The first one \citep{hayne:49} assumed that the available data are a sequence of locations recorded at some times, and estimates the home-range by means of the convex hull of the points.
+More flexible proposals have also been introduced, for instance the use of ``local convex hulls'' \citep{getz:04} or the $r$-convex hull \citep{burgman:03}, since $r$-convex sets are a much more flexible class of sets.
+Some others, referred to as occurrence estimators, are focused on the estimation of the so-called ``utilization distribution'' (the density function that describes the probability of finding the animal at a particular location).
+Among these, there is the Brownian bridge model (BBMM), a parametric model introduced in \cite{horne}.

-$I_d$ is the $2\times 2$ identity matrix and $\sigma_m^2$ is a diffusion coefficient that characterizes the animal's movement.
-Assuming that a set of recorded points $(a_i, b_i)_{i=1,\dots,n}$ is available, the goal of this model is to estimate the probability density function of the process $Z_t$ (the position of the animal at time $t$), based on a mixture model of the random processes $\{Z_t^{a_i,b_i,T}\}_{i=1,\dots,n}$.

-The BBMM can be unrealistic in some cases: for instance, if the irregularities of the terrain prevent the animal from visiting certain areas, the BBMM can assign no null probability to those areas, since no restriction is imposed on the Brownian bridge interpolating the recorded positions.

-Avoiding this problem, other more general and flexible models assume that there is a continuous time reflected diffusion (RBMD) that governs the process, and the core-area of the species is estimated as well as its home range (see \cite{ch:16,ch:20}), together with the stationary distribution of the process.

-A problem that appears in practice is that these models assume that it is possible to continuously record the location over a long period of time.
-This depends on the size of the animal (large animals allow a GPS with a much longer battery life).
-To overcome this problem, we propose recording the position of the animal continuously, but only for certain periods of time (of fixed length) in which the GPS is on (see Figure \ref{figcomp}).
-More precisely, the GPS is set alternatively on during $p$ intervals of length $\delta_1$, and off during $p-1$ intervals of length $\delta_2$.